top of page

 CATHERINE LAFFERTY

-Catherine “Cat” Lafferty is a (volunteer) community leader who has lived in Hell’s Kitchen for over 25 years.
+Catherine “Cat” Lafferty is a (volunteer) community leader who has lived in Hell’s Kitchen for over 26 years.
+Cat has served on the HK Dems Exec Team for the past five years, and looks forward to staying on the Exec.
+Team in this crucial midterm election year.
 Cat studied international relations and French as an undergraduate at American University in Washington, DC.
 She studied East/West relations and the politics of the European Economic Community in Brussels.
-Cat did graduate work in applied cultural anthropology at American University in the 1990s, and in the history of decorative arts and design at Parsons in the 2000s.
 Cat worked in international marketing for a major record label and then worked in business development and global consumer products marketing at Viacom for several years.
+Cat is an avid community gardener (and lifelong environmentalist), and serves as the vice chair of the Clinton Community Garden Steering Committee, Cat serves as an Alternate Delegate to the Manhattan Democratic Judicial Convention, a member of County Committee, and a Participatory Budgeting Delegate in Council District 3.

 DANNY ROSEMARIN